8 Fundamentals of Commercial Property Investing for Beginners

 Triple Net Leases and retailing financing are typically based on the following factors:

-• The term of lease is examined to determine the amortization period, as well as the loan period.
+• The term of the lease is examined to determine the amortization period, as well as the loan period.

 • The down payment is usually between 25 – 35 percent.